 Less insight into analytics

-The thing is that if you use Eventbrite to run your virtual event, your analytics are going to be focused on ticket sales.
-In fact, the four options you have for analytics are sales, attendees, traffic, and sales.
-For one, this isn’t going to give you the full picture which can make planning future events more of a challenge than it needs to be.
+Another factor worth considering is that if you use Eventbrite to run your virtual event, your analytics are going to be focused on ticket sales.
+In fact, the event ticketing platform gives you four options you for analytics: sales, attendees, traffic, and the sales channel.
+For one, this isn’t going to give you the complete picture which can make planning future events more of a challenge than it needs to be.

 In contrast to this, Eventtia offers its own reporting module, allowing you to track a wide range of data from across your event.
 From registration and financials through to website traffic and attendee engagement, all of this information gives you a clearer understanding of how your events are performing.
 Especially when it comes to measuring your ROI.